ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W09-D2-Prototyping.md

   - Web pages are made functional using simulated services.
   - Services are implemented to complete the new product.

-The type of prototype we are focusing on today is a throwaway prototype that is just used to assess and hopefully resolve technical challenges in the project.
+The type of prototype we are focusing on today is a *throwaway prototype* that is just used to <u>assess</u> and hopefully <u>resolve</u> technical challenges in the project.

 **Examples**